Tips for happy living sent FREE to your inbox

 Streaming services, cable TV, and magazine subscriptions can quietly drain your budget, especially when introductory rates expire, and prices jump.
 Many companies are willing to lower your rate if you call and threaten to cancel.
 In fact, some have “customer retention specialists” whose primary job is to keep people from canceling their accounts.

-- Magazines/Software: Cancel unnecessary subscriptions or use free alternatives.
+• Magazines: Cancel unnecessary subscriptions or use free alternatives.
 Some magazines can be read for free on the web.
-Or, join your local public library an use their app for magazines and other materials.
+Or, join your local public library and use their app for magazines and other materials.

 Embrace Grocery Store Apps and Loyalty Programs